nichodges/sprklst/sparklist-nic.md

 Noteshelf - Connects to your Kindle account / GoodReads, and prints out little index cards with all of your highlights for a particular book.
 Those cards are delivered in a nice box, with the name of the book on the side, so you can put it on your bookshelf.

+Node.js multi device super simple Pomodoro web-app that has nice visualisations (and probably emails you)